thoo/conda_introduction/README.md

 ```

 Sometimes you could not find the libraries/packages in conda `defaults` channel.
 Then another popular palce is `conda-forge` .
 You could also add your own personal libraries if you package it with `conda`.

-Then you just point the location like `- file:///usr/channel` if your channel is `usr/channel`.
-This is similar to the packages with `http` link (`- http://theweblocation.html`).
-The default channel_alias is http://conda.anaconda.org/.
+Then you just point the location like `- file:///user/channel` if your channel is `/user/channel`.
+This is similar to the packages with the url link.
+The default channel_alias for anaconda is http://conda.anaconda.org/.

-To use 'yml' file, run `conda create --name newEnv --file=youfile1.yml --file=yourfile2.yml`
+To use `yml` file, run

+`conda create --name newEnv --file=youfile1.yml --file=yourfile2.yml`

 ## Checking/Deleting Environment